 Worse yet, after a series of increases to fuel surcharges earlier this year, it now costs another $836 in taxes and fees – or even more if you connect onward somewhere beyond Dubai.
 Flying home to the U.S. from Dubai, the cash cost for first class clocks in at $882 USD.
 Ouch.

 That's where Emirates' funky fifth-freedom routes between the U.S. and Europe shine.
 You can also fly Emirates nonstop from New York City (JFK) to Milan (MXP) as well as Newark (EWR) to Athens (ATH).

-And it's much cheaper on both fronts: Just 85,000 miles and about $100 for the one-way to Milan or Athens.
+And it's much cheaper on both fronts: Just 102,000 miles and about $100 for the one-way to Milan or Athens, or vice versa.
 Take a look:

 If there's one route to pick here for the quintessential Emirates First Class experience, it's the flight to Milan.
 That's because Emirates flies its signature Airbus A380 on this route to Italy, meaning you can head to the back of the upper deck for a drink at the onboard bar and rinse off in the shower before landing.

 The Boeing 777s that Emirates flies to Athens have similar suites, but the shower and bar are nowhere to be found.

 Unless you're planning a roundtrip in First Class, you've got to choose which way you want to splurge.
 Take it from me: You may want to resist the urge to fly first class to Europe and save it for the trip home from Italy instead…